 One thing I may look at in the near future is hybrid compact cameras where lenses can be changed.
 Without taking a DSLR camera, you could also consider bridge cameras that are definitely more compact while offering high-quality lenses.

-After 3 years of service, my Canon S110 got a “lens error” default.
-It means the lens cannot retract anymore and in this case the camera refuse to run.
+Update: After 3 years of service, my Canon S110 got a “lens error” default.
+It means the lens cannot retract anymore and in this case, the camera refuses to run.
 You can imagine my despair while in a middle of a scuba diving trip to Malta, I lost my best underwater buddy.
-I decide to replace it while making an upgrade to pro compact camera the Camera G7X.
+I decide to replace it while making an upgrade to pro compact camera the Canon G7X.
 As the Canon G7X II was just released when I purchased it, I could benefit from a very special offer on both the camera and the housing.
 This time, I decided not to buy the Canon housing but a Fantasea one which can go down to 60m as I’m diving more often on deep wrecks.
 I promise to make soon a complete review of my new underwater camera!

 Get your buoyancy in the water right